nsingapuri/nsingapuri/_casestudies/plantytown.md

 intro_image_hide_on_mobile: false
 ---

 PlantyTown began not as a grand business venture, but as a solution to a personal problem.
-I'd amassed a collection of rare and exotic plants — more than my home could easily accommodate .
+I'd amassed a collection of rare and exotic plants — more than my home could easily accommodate.
 What started as an effort to offload a few treasured specimens quickly grew into a thriving online market for plant enthusiasts seeking hard-to-find greenery.

 Launched as a niche website with a selection of species catering to collectors, PlantyTown gained early traction thanks to my careful curation.
 Each plant was treated like a work of art, complete with detailed care instructions and provenance.
 The site built a loyal following.